 It’s important that you outsource this job to someone that has received good reviews.
-Without reviews praising their work, how will you know that they are able to help you in the way you need?
+Without positive reviews, how will you know that they are able to help you in the way you need?

 If you decide to outsource, ask for an additional quote to include engagement with each account that is kept as a follower on your profile.
 They’ll be going through each account anyway, so why not optimize this and start authentically engaging with your fanbase?

 Once the inactive accounts, bots and fake followers are removed from your Instagram, you will be left with followers who either are your fans, or are potential fans.
 These are the people who will interact with your content, page and music and help you grow your fanbase even further.

 When you post new content on Instagram, you will get better results as your percentage of interactions based on your total number of followers will be higher, and not only that, the engagement you recieve on your content will be authentic.

 Once you’re able to tell Instagram that a good percentage of your followers are enjoying the content that you’re putting out there, they’ll want to push it out to more users on the platform, to improve their experience and bring them back day after day.

 Bots, inactive accounts and fake followers are a problem on all social media platforms – even on music based platforms such as Spotify.
 Luckily, we are now seeing that Spotify are cleaning up their platform and removing fake streams and bots, affecting those that have purchased them, but making space for the true artists and musicians that are uploading unique, engaging content.